adambard/learnxinyminutes-docs/nim.html.markdown

 ---

-Nim (formally Nimrod) is a statically typed, imperative programming language that tries to give the programmer ultimate power without compromises on runtime efficiency.
+Nim (formally Nimrod) is a statically typed, imperative programming language that gives the programmer power without compromises on runtime efficiency.

 Nim is efficient, expressive, and elegant.